microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-07.md

 1. Connect to Exchange Online.

-    1. Obtain a sign in credential by executing the following PowerShell.
-Sign in using a different user than one that created and started the Azure Data Factory pipeline, who has the **Global administrator** role applied, who is a member of the group that has rights to approve requests to data in Microsoft 365, and has multi-factor authentication enabled.
+    1. Get a sign-in credential by running the following PowerShell.
+Sign in using a different user than one that created and started the Azure Data Factory pipeline, who has the **Global administrator** role applied, is a member of the group that has rights to approve requests to data in Microsoft 365, and has multi-factor authentication enabled.

         ```powershell
         $UserCredential = Get-Credential